Research Interest Exploration Program

 • 7 recorded lectures from professors or instructors of renowned universities

-• Research proposal writing, revisions and showcase guidance
+• Research proposal writing, revisions, and showcase guidance

-• Cohort Size: 5-10 students per cohort or 1-on-1
+• Cohort size: 5 to 10 students per cohort or 1-on-1

-• Time Commitments: around 3 hours per week (including class and homework time)
+• Time commitments: Around 3 hours per week (including class and homework time)

-• Target Students: Students in 11th grade or below who are able to read and write English fluently and are keen on learning more about different subjects
+• Target students: Students in 11th grade or below who are able to read and write English fluently and are keen on learning more about different subjects